KenLegend11/PlasmaWebsite-No-Responsive-/README.md

-# PlasmaWebsite-No-Responsive-
+# PlasmaWebsite-None-Responsive-

-its a informative website about plasm and their variants
+It's an informative website about plasm and their variants